-For each fish species in this advisory, OEHHA compared the mean mercury concentrations detected in the fillet to the corresponding ATLs to establish the maximum number of servings per week that could be consumed (see Appendix I).
+For each fish species in this advisory, OEHHA compared the mean mercury and PCB concentrations detected in the fillet to the corresponding ATLs to establish the maximum number of servings per week that could be consumed (see Appendix I).

 The consumption advice for a fish species is initially based on the chemical with the lowest allowable number of servings per week.
 Because some chemicals, such as mercury and PCBs, are known to have similar adverse effects, additivity of toxicity is assumed in such cases and may be assessed using multiple chemical exposure methodology (US EPA, 1989 and 2000b).
 If two or more chemicals with similar adverse effects are present in fish tissue at levels above the corresponding ATL values for daily consumption, multiple chemical exposure methodology is employed.
 This may result in advising the sensitive population to consume fewer meals per week than would be the case for the presence of one chemical alone, in a similar concentration.
-For the Lake San Antonio Advisory, PCBs, chlordanes, DDTS, dieldrin, and PBDEs were only measured in Common Carp, a species considered likely to accumulate these chemicals if they are present in a water body.
-Because the concentrations of these chemicals were below the corresponding ATL values for daily consumption, the potential effect of multiple chemical exposures was not evaluated.
-Advice for all species in this advisory was based on mercury concentrations.
+The potential effect of multiple chemical exposures (mercury and PCBs) was assessed in Channel Catfish, Goldfish, and Rainbow Trout, and affected advice for Goldfish.
+Advice for other species in this advisory was based solely on mercury or PCB concentrations.

 OEHHA recommends that individuals strive to meet the US Dietary Guidelines seafood consumption recommendations, while also adhering to federal and OEHHA recommendations to limit the consumption of fish with higher contaminant levels.
 The advice discussed in the following section represents the maximum recommended number of servings per week for different fish species.
 People should eat no more than the recommended number of servings for each fish species or species group.

-OEHHA's advice on consuming a particular fish species can be extended to other closely related fish species8 known to accumulate similar levels of contaminants.
+OEHHA's advice on consuming a particular fish species can be extended to other closely related fish species known to accumulate similar levels of contaminants.